- Map Your Neighborhood Info and Handouts

 Our Goals and Responsibilities

-KPTZ’s role is to pass on vital information in partnership with the Jefferson County Emergency Operations Center.
-In an emergency, our aim is to get the right KPTZ people to the right place at the right time, and to give accurate information via the 91.9FM airwaves.
+KPTZ’s role is to pass on vital information in partnership with local government through the Jefferson County Emergency Operations Center (EOC).
+In an emergency, the goal is to get the right KPTZ people to the right place at the right time, and to relay accurate information via the 91.9FM airwaves.

-The KPTZ Emergency Team is made up of 12 station volunteers led by Barney Burke in partnership with Willie Bence, John Ebner, and other representatives of the JCEOC.
-We have been meeting regularly for 5 years and have run many tests of our systems.
+KPTZ’s Emergency Team is made up of a core of station volunteers led by Nora Petrich, in partnership with DEM Director Willie Bence and other representatives of the EOC.
+The team has been meeting regularly since the station began broadcasting, and has run many drills.

 The national stockpile of personal protection equipment used by first responders may be running low, but there is no shortage of American generosity and ingenuity.